Website privacy notice

 - Right to data portability: this right allows you to request us to transfer your personal information to someone else.

-In addition to the rights set out in section 10.1, where we rely on consent as the legal reason for using your personal information, you have the right to withdraw your consent.
-Further details about this are set out in section 4.5.
+In addition to the rights set out in this policy, where we rely on consent as the legal reason for using your personal information, you have the right to withdraw your consent.

 If you want to exercise any of the above rights in relation to your personal information, please contact us using the details set out at the beginning of this notice.
 If you do make a request, then please note: